containerbuildsystem/osbs-docs/docs/users.rst

   spec:
     relatedImages:
-    - name: foo-annotation
+    - name: foo-<digest>-annotation
       image: registry.io/namespace/foo@sha256:...
+    - name: bar-<digest>-annotation
+      image: registry.io/namespace/bar@sha256:...
     - name: baz
       image: registry.io/namespace/baz@sha256:...
     - name: eggs
       image: registry.io/namespace/eggs@sha256:...
     - name: spam
       image: registry.io/namespace/spam@sha256:...
+    - name: jam-<digest>-annotation
+      image: registry.io/ham/jam@sha256:...
+    - name: foobar-<digest>-annotation
+      image: registry.io/foobar@sha256:...

+OSBS makes no guarantees about the order in which relatedImages will be added.

 If 2 or more entries with the same name are found, then their images must also match, otherwise this is a conflict and build will fail.
+This is especially important for annotations, where the name is a combination of repo and tag.
+Using 2 images with the same repo and tag but different registry/namespace is not allowed.

 Operator manifest appregistry builds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~